How to Make Healthy Banana Bread

 Want to lighten up your favorite banana bread recipe?
-Here are 4 of my best tricks you can use to make your banana bread recipe healthier and delicious.
-Try these tricks with this recipe for EatingWell's healthy Banana-Blueberry Buttermilk Bread.
+Here are 5 of the best tricks you can use to make your banana bread recipe healthier and delicious.

 Pictured Recipe: Banana-Blueberry Buttermilk Bread